 Another benefit of having a nicely designed website is that you stop being invisible.
 Most of the people are now used to searching for products, services and companies almost exclusively online.
 Internet, or to put it more accurately , Google is the new “yellow pages”.
 Millions of potential customers from every corner of the world are typing their needs or problems into search engines, such as Google or Bing, and are researching the products and companies or suppliers that appear for their search queries.
 And if your business doesn’t have an online presence, you will be missing the opportunity of showing up on their search results and you won’t even get a chance to enter into their thought process.
 In this day and age, you simply can’t afford to be invisible.

 Having a website makes it easier for you to build authority over your competition.
 Although the Internet has been around for quite some time, having a website wasn’t always necessary for reaching your audience.
-There was a time you only had to post few news paper ads and get listed on yellow pages.
+There was a time you only had to post few newspaper ads and get listed on yellow pages.
 But the times have changed and so should you.
 Today, customers will be judging your business by your website and social presence.
 Having a strong online presence will make your customers feel secure and trust you as it shows them that your business is stable.
-And that they can find you in case if something goes wrong.
+It will also help them sleep easy since they know that they can find you in case if something goes wrong.
 With a website, you will be setting up a place for your customers where they could come to find more information about your business and company and to read articles that you have written.